sourcegraph/sourcegraph-public-snapshot/enterprise/dev/ci/README.md

 ## Managing secrets

+The term *secret* refers to authentication credentials like passwords, API keys, tokens, etc. which are used to access a particular service.
 Our CI pipeline must never leak secrets:

 - to add a secret, use the Secret Manager on Google Cloud and then inject it at deployment time as an environment variable in the CI agents, which will make it available to every step.
 - use an environment variable name with one of the following suffixes to ensure it gets redacted in the logs: `*_PASSWORD, *_SECRET, *_TOKEN, *_ACCESS_KEY, *_SECRET_KEY, *_CREDENTIALS`